AndrewWalker/clast/README.rst

 Acknowledgements
 ================

-This project builds on the excellent work of the LLVM and the University of Illinois at Urbana-Champaign, but is in no way affiliated with either.
+This project builds on the excellent work of the LLVM team and the University of Illinois at Urbana-Champaign, but is in no way affiliated with either.

 Some parts of clasts setup.py were derived from the BSD licensed pybind